 OETH maintains a peg to ETH, meaning that stakers can use it freely in DeFi.
 At the same time, deposited collateral is deployed to Ethereum's beacon chain, as well as in liquidity provision strategies via its AMO.
 This yield is automatically distributed to holders’ wallets.

 As a result, OETH users retain full control over their capital.
-At the same time, holders earn higher yield than simply holding a traditional LST.
+At the same time, holders earn higher yield than simply holding other LSTs.

 The amount of rewards earned by staking ETH vary according to the method of staking.
 In general, liquid staking platforms offer users APYs of 3-5%.
 While solo staking offers higher rewards, this approach requires a large investment and constant maintenance.

-Thanks to Origin Ether’s incisive strategies, OETH is able to deliver far higher yield for holders.
+Thanks to Origin Ether’s incisive strategies, OETH is able to deliver better yield for holders.
 Despite scaling rapidly, OETH offers APYs significantly higher than other liquid staking tokens.
+For example, it currently offers a trailing 7-day APY of 3.52%.
 Additionally, users can look forward to a seamless experience and robust security.

-Discover how OETH can help you stack ETH faster: app.oeth.com
+Discover how OETH can help you stack ETH faster by clicking here.

 Ethereum staking can be a highly rewarding experience.
 Using a platform like Origin Ether empowers you to earn outsized rewards without dealing with high technical barriers.